abingdonpta/abingdonpta/content/posts/2022-04-15 Tax exemption.md

 ---
-title: A History of Our Tax Exemption Issues
+title: A Briefing on Our Tax Exemption Issues
 description: Abingdon PTA's tax exemption was revoked years ago.
 We're working on having it reinstated.
-slug: tax exemption history
+slug: tax exemption
 date: 2022-04-15
 ---